ckeditor/ckeditor5/docs/getting-started/migration-to-cdn/quick-start.md

 ## Prerequisites

 Make sure that you can modify the HTML head section of your project on server side.
-If you are using framework like [Laravel](https://laravel.com/), [Symfony](https://symfony.com/) or [Ruby on Rails](https://rubyonrails.org/) and in other MPA frameworks, you can modify the head section in the main layout file.
-This means that you can use the classical approach to install CKEditor 5.
+If you are using framework like [Laravel](https://laravel.com/), [Symfony](https://symfony.com/) or [Ruby on Rails](https://rubyonrails.org/) or any other MPA framework, you can modify the head section in the main layout file.
+This means that the HTML file with proper scripts and styles will be send to the client side, so you can use the classical approach to install CKEditor&nbsp;5.

 However if you are using SPA frameworks like [React](https://reactjs.org/), [Angular](https://angular.io/), [Vue.js](https://vuejs.org/) or [Svelte](https://svelte.dev/), you should use the lazy injection approach to install CKEditor&nbsp;5 because it makes no sense to load the CKEditor&nbsp;5 script in the head section of the HTML file before entering the editor page.